 To use CAG, the UE, that supports CAG as indicated as part of the UE 5GMM Core Network Capability, may be pre-configured or (re)configured with the following CAG information, included in the subscription as part of the Mobility Restrictions:

-- an Allowed CAG list i.e. a list of CAG Identifiers the UE is allowed to access; and
+- an Allowed CAG list i.e. a list of CAG Identifiers the UE is allowed to access.
+The CAG Identifiers in the list may be associated with time and location validity information, as part of an enhanced Allowed CAG list, i.e., the time duration and location (TAI-list, geolocation) in which the UE is allowed to access the CAG; and